Public Interest Disclosures

-The Public Interest Disclosures Act 2012 (the Act) encourages and facilitates people to make disclosures about improper conduct or detrimental action involving public officers or public bodies.
-It also protects persons who make those disclosures.
+The Public Interest Disclosures Act 2012 (the PID Act) encourages and assists people to report improper conduct involving public officers and public bodies.
+It provides protections for people who make disclosures and ensures that certain information is kept confidential, including the identity of the discloser and the content of their disclosure.

-The Department of Jobs, Skills, Industry and Regions (DJSIR) is committed to the aims and objectives of the Act.
-It recognises the value of transparency, integrity and accountability in its practices, and supports the making of disclosures.
+The Department of Jobs, Skills, Industry and Regions (DJSIR) is committed to the aims and objectives of the PID Act.
+We recognise the value of transparency, integrity and accountability, and support individuals who disclose improper conduct.

 What is a public interest disclosure?